pedro-profile/pedro-profile/README.md

 <br>
 <h2 align="center"> Info 🗂️ </h2>

-<br>100% Remote Worldwide Development.</p>
+<p>100% Remote Worldwide Development.</p>

-<br>I am passionate about solving problems, and have a relentless drive to excel in the tech industry.
+<p>I am passionate about solving problems, and have a relentless drive to excel in the tech industry.
 <br>I take into consideration good software design, user experience, debugging, optimization and maintainability.
 <br>I feel comfortable working with <b>HTML</b>, <b>CSS</b>, and partial <b>JavaScript</b> both on the server and front-end.
 Plus basic <b>PHP</b>.
 <br>I have in depth knowledge of the <b>WordPress</b> content management system.